How to Restore a WordPress Site

-Whether you’re a blogger, small business owner, or running a WooCommerce store, these steps will give you a roadmap back to a working website.
+Whether you run a blog, a small business site, or a WooCommerce store, this guide gives you a clear, calm path back to a working website.

-Quick Answer: The fastest way to restore a WordPress site is to use your host’s one-click restore tool or WordPress.com’s built-in backup restore.
-If you’re on cPanel, you’ll need to upload your WordPress files and import your database manually.
-If you only have a database backup, import it into a clean WordPress install and then reinstall your theme, plugins, and media.
+Quick Answer: The fastest way to restore a WordPress site is to use your host’s one-click restore tool or WordPress.com’s built-in Activity Log restore.

 Table of Contents: